leric2/GROMORA-harmo/README.md

 The results of the first part of harmonization of the GROMORA time series have been submitted and will be linked here in due course.

-The data from 2009 to 2022 for both instrument can be found on the BORIS-portal (LINK HERE).
-Along with the data, you will find a full documentation of the resulting time series.
+The data from 2009 to 2022 for both instrument can be found on the [BORIS-portal](https://boris-portal.unibe.ch/cris/project/pj00023).
+Together with the data, you will find a full documentation of the resulting time series.

 ### Data analysis